Memoir of a Loner

 Unexpectedly, she first offered her food from a plastic bag.
 I declined, trying to engage as best I could while acknowledging my limited ability to help.
 The encounter left me feeling a heavy sense of helplessness as I thought about the stark reality of London.

-Her desperation was unlike anything I had experienced in Newcastle.
+Her desperation was unlike anything I had experienced before.
 She showed me needle scars and explained that survival on the streets often meant enduring abuse.
-Her voice cracked as she gasped, “They force things down my throat.
-Please help.
-No one cares about me.
-I’m going to end it all now.”
+Her voice cracked as she gasped

 Quote / Overheard: